next-hat/documentation/docs/guides/nanocl/overview.md

 # Nanocl overview

-Nanocl is an open platform for developing, testing, shipping, and running applications. <br />
+Nanocl is an open-source platform for orchestrating containers and virtual machines across multiple hosts.
+It’s a shortcut for Nano Cloud!
+And it's a lie because it can create big ones.
+Your Hybrid Cloud has never been easier to set up!
+I like to call it an HCO for Hybrid Cloud Orchestrator.
+On dedicated servers or in your home lab, Nanocl can manage your hosts, network, and the applications running inside.
-Nanocl enables you to separate your applications from your infrastructure so you can deliver software quickly. <br />
+It enables you to separate your applications using namespaces, clusters, and networks to ensure the best isolation.
-With Nanocl, you can manage your infrastructure in the same ways you manage your applications. <br />
+With Nanocl, you can manage your infrastructure and scale it depending on your need.
-By taking advantage of Nanocl’s methodologies for shipping, testing, and deploying code quickly, you can significantly reduce the delay between writing code and running it in production.
+By taking advantage of Nanocl and containers methodologies for shipping, testing, and deploying code, you can significantly reduce the delay between writing code and shipping it in production.
+With logs, auto fail-over automatic backups, and zero downtime.
+You can sleep while Nanocl takes care of your infrastructure.
+Your own AWS at home?
+With Nanocl, it’s now possible and for free!

 ## The Nanocl platform

-Nanocl provides the ability to package and run an application in a loosely isolated environment called a cargo.<br />
+Nanocl provides the ability to run containers and virtual machines inside clusters and networks, ensuring a perfect isolated environment.
-The isolation and security allows you to run many containers simultaneously on a given host. <br />
+This isolation ensures security and allows you to run many cargoes across multiple clusters simultaneously on a given host.
-Cargo are lightweight and contain everything needed to run the application, so you do not need to rely on what is currently installed on the host.<br />
+Your clusters can contain variables that will allow you to change the rules of cargo that will join them.
-You can easily share containers while you work, and be sure that everyone you share with gets the same container that works in the same way.
+Cargoes are lightweight configurations based on a container image, containing everything needed to deploy and scale your application or share it while working to be sure that everyone gets it works the same way.

+### Manage your clusters

+Clusters are like environment configurations that allow you to:

+- Manage variables to feed cargoes that will join and dynamically change their rules.
+- Manage networks.
+Cargoes have to join a cluster and a network to run.
+- Manage proxy templates to configure cargo connections between your networks.

-Nanocl provides tooling and a platform to manage the lifecycle of your containers :
+### Manage the lifecycle of your application

-- Develop your application and its supporting components using containers.
+- Develop your application and its supporting components using container image.
-- The container becomes the unit for distributing and testing your application.
+- Container image becomes the unit for distributing and testing your application.
-- When you’re ready, deploy your application into your production cluster, as a cargo.
-This works the same whether your production environment is a local data center, a cloud provider, or a hybrid of the two.
+- When ready, create a cargo based on the container image and make it join a cluster.
+- Nanocl will ensure it will always be running and available inside this cluster.
+- You can later update your cargo to deploy an update.